kyron321/planets/README.md

 ];
 ```

-You do not need to worry about the styling right now, just ensure you are able _hydrate_ your components with the data provided.
+You do not need to consider CSS right now, just ensure you are able _hydrate_ your components with the data provided.

-NASA are fickle over their definition of a planet, so we should not assume that we will always have same number of planets.
-The planet data may update, where can we store it in our app to ensure those changes update our components?

 **Optional Further Task**

-3. Think about how you might choose to represent the data.
+3. Think about how you might choose to present the data.
 Presenting information to a user as `label:value` like depicted in the wireframe is not very inspiring.
 Think about how you present the data for each planet with the card.
 This [article](https://www.refactoringui.com/previews/labels-are-a-last-resort) is a very good read on how to refactor the UI.
+You can consider using CSS here.

 ## Post Lecture Tasks